48 Hours in Sonoma, California

 Wine and More

 With more than two dozen tasting rooms within easy walking distance, the Sonoma Plaza is the perfect place for wine tasting without driving at all.
-Located in a graceful brick building on the southeast corner of the Plaza, Highway 12 Vineyards & Winery tasting room shares its space with a home accessories boutique — so you can combine your wine tasting with more retail therapy.
 If sparkling wines are your thing, check out Sigh, Sonoma’s only “bubble bar.”
 And Three Sticks Wines pours their Pinot Noir, Chardonnay, and Rhône-style blend in the meticulously restored Vallejo-Casteñada adobe, with period-style furniture and details.

 About four blocks east of the Plaza you’ll find Sebastiani Vineyards & Winery, one of Sonoma’s oldest wineries.
 And a short drive will take you to Buena Vista Winery, California’s oldest premium winery, and Gundlach Bundschu Winery, California’s oldest family-owned winery.
 For more options, read Guide to Wine Tasting in Sonoma and check our listings of all Sonoma County Wineries.

 If you want to taste further afield but prefer to leave the driving to others, the Sonoma Valley Wine Trolley offers six-hour field trips to local wineries in a hand-built replica of an 1890s San Francisco cable car.
 Or, check our listings of Sonoma County Wine Touring Companies.

 Want a bit of afternoon exercise?
 Sonoma is relatively flat, making it fairly easy to get around on two wheels.
 Download the Sonoma Bicycle Map.
 For more challenging routes, take back roads into the hills outside of town.
 Bicycle rentals and guided cycling tours in the Sonoma Valley are available from Sonoma Adventures, Sonoma Valley Bike Tours, and Wine Country Cyclery.

 To stretch your legs a bit while walking through nature, a few blocks north of the Plaza the Sonoma Overlook Trail offers a pleasant three-mile round-trip trail to the top of the hillside, with great views of Sonoma Valley and San Pablo Bay.
 An offshoot trail takes you west to the trails of the Montini Open Space Preserve, which also provide a variety of beautiful vistas.